The Changing Technical Diving Mindset

 The internet is now bursting with chat forums, groups, blogs and video resources.
 Divers barely into recreational level qualification vociferously argue their perspectives on profoundly technical issues they’ve only ever read about online.
 Subject matter expertise, or even the slightest token of experience, no longer seems to be a common-sense prerequisite for voicing authoritative and unwavering opinions.

-Technical instructors have gone from being a rarity to commonplace.
+Technical diving instructors have gone from being a rarity to commonplace.
 They’re seemingly everywhere when it comes to offering courses, but nowhere to be found on the actual few tech explorations, projects and boats.
 There are fast-track, guaranteed pass, qualification routes that routinely certify instructors to teach decompression, and even trimix, courses within a meagre few dozen hours of actual experience.

 These unprepared, inexperienced and sub-proficient tech students still manage to pass tech training with alarming frequency.
 So logic demands that either modern technical diving training has become so miraculously effective and efficient that it compensates for even the most ill-prepared, incompetent student divers; or, as is most likely the case, that woefully inexperienced tech instructors are unable to apply the same high standards and diligence as used to be demanded.